JesperTerkelsen/remote-console/README.md

 # remote-console

-A simple wrapper on top of JSCH for a simpler interface.
+A simple wrapper on top of [JSch](http://www.jcraft.com/jsch/) for a simpler interface.
 Allowing running remote commands, uploading and downloading files

 ### Connect